 - The Work-Ordered Day means that the clubhouse keeps to normal working hours.
 Members are encouraged to join in a daily work routine and develop good timekeeping habits, which will be essential in any future employment.

 - The Social Programme operates outside normal working hours, and offers a more relaxed environment for members and staff to develop relationships forged during the working day.

 The first clubhouse was set up in 1947 in New York, and still exists today.
-It is called Fountain House, and now hosts the International Center for Clubhouse Development (ICCD).
+It is called Fountain House, and now hosts Clubhouse International.
 This organisation runs an accreditation programme, which is responsible for evaluating clubhouses around the world, and assisting them in following the clubhouse model of psychiatric rehabilitation.